Basilica of the Co-Cathedral of the Sacred Heart: First Sacred Heart Church

-Sacred Heart parish was established on August 1, 1866, when Bishop Whelan, who was now Bishop of Wheeling, purchased the Dunbar property in Charleston.
-A two-story brick building served as a church and school.
-In 1869, the congregation constructed a frame church measuring 60 × 25 ft for $1,500.00.
-It sat on the site of the present rectory on Virginia Street.
-The rectory was located on the site of the old courtyard.
-The first assistant pastor assigned to Sacred Heart in 1870 was the Rev. Terence I. Duffy.
-Both priests established and served various missions in the area.
+On August 1, 1866, Whelan erected Sacred Heart Parish.
+At that time, the parish had 63 families scattered over six counties as parishioners.
+Whelan purchased a two-story brick building in Charleston to serve as a church and school.
+In 1869, the Sacred Heart congregation constructed a 60 × 25 ft frame church for $1,500.00.
+The first assistant pastor assigned to Sacred Heart in 1870 was the Terence I. Duffy.
+He and Stenger soon established mission churches in the area.
+The parish in 1872 constructed a new school building.